Mexico mourns police commander killed in Cancun

-MEXICO CITY — Officials in the Mexican resort of Cancun say a local police commander has been killed, and they’re denying accusations by a drug cartel that they favored a rival gang.
+MEXICO CITY — A local police commander was killed in the Mexican resort of Cancun over the weekend, and local officials on Monday disputed accusations by a drug cartel that authorities favored a rival gang.

-The decapitated body of José Antonio Archi Yama was found over the weekend on a dirt road in Cancun.
-He served in the nearby resort Playa del Carmen.
+The decapitated body of José Antonio Archi Yama was found on a dirt road in Cancun.
+The officer, who had been kidnapped days earlier, had served in the nearby resort Playa del Carmen.

 An unverified video of Archi Yama posted on social media purportedly shows him confessing that he detained members of the Jalisco cartel to allow another gang to take over.